AB InBev unit Ambev buys Brazilian craft brewer Colorado

-SAO PAULO (Reuters) - Ambev SA (ABEV3.SA), Brazil’s largest drinks company, said on Tuesday it had bought craft brewer Colorado for an undisclosed sum, continuing its new strategy of buying premium brands amid stagnant sales volumes in South America’s biggest beer market.
+SAO PAULO, July 7 (Reuters) - Ambev SA, Brazil’s largest drinks company, said on Tuesday it had bought craft brewer Colorado for an undisclosed sum, continuing its new strategy of buying premium brands amid stagnant sales volumes in South America’s biggest beer market.

 Shares of Ambev retreated 0.2 percent to 19.10 reais on Tuesday.
 The stock is up 23 percent this year.